pytask-dev/cookiecutter-pytask-project/docs/source/index.md

 Although the article discusses the src layout in terms of Python packages, it is also beneficial to structure a project the same way.
-Next to the reasons discussed there, it is possible to use a single Python environment for multiple projects without messing with your PYTHONPATH (via `pip install -e .` or `conda develop .`) each time and still import modules.
+Next to the reasons discussed there, it is possible to use a single Python environment for multiple projects without messing with your PYTHONPATH (for example, via editable installs) each time and still import modules.

 Q: My project is a Python package, but it does not seem to have a version.
 Where is it?

 A: The cookiecutter uses [setuptools_scm](https://github.com/pypa/setuptools_scm/) to manage the version number.
-When you install your created project as a Python package with `pip install -e .`, setuptools_scm tries to infer the version number from the tags created on the repo.
+When you install your created project as a Python package in editable mode, setuptools_scm tries to infer the version number from the tags created on the repo.

 For example, if you have switched to a commit associated with the tag `v0.2.0`, setuptools_scm will create a `src/<package_slug>/_version.py` with a variable containing